Treaty of Nanking: Aftermath

 Because of the brevity of the Treaty of Nanking and its terms being phrased only as general stipulations, the British and Chinese representatives agreed that a supplementary treaty should be concluded to establish more detailed regulations for relations.

-On 3 October 1843, the parties concluded the supplementary Treaty of the Bogue at the Bocca Tigris outside Canton.
+In 1843, the parties concluded the Treaty of the Bogue, which provided extraterritorial rights to Britain, making its citizens exempt from Chinese law in the treaty ports.

-Nevertheless, the treaties of 1842–43 left several unsettled issues.
+The treaties of 1842–43 left several unsettled issues.
 In particular they did not resolve the status of the opium traffic in favour of the British Empire.
 Although the Treaty of Wanghia with the Americans in 1844 explicitly banned Americans from selling opium, the trade continued as both the British and American merchants were only subject to the legal control of their permissive consuls.
 The opium traffic was later legalised in the Treaties of Tianjin, which China concluded after the Second Opium War resulted in another defeat for the Qing dynasty.

 The Treaty itself contained no provision for the legalization of the opium trade.
 Stephen R. Platt writes that such a term would have provided the opponents of Lord Palmerston, who headed the Conservative government that launched the war, with a seeming confirmation for their claim that the war was fought to support the opium trade.
 Instead, Palmerston asked his negotiators to request the Chinese to legalize the sale of opium on their own initiative, outside of the treaty’s terms, which they refused.